usnistgov/ucef-gateway/gateway-federate/README.md

 Integrate the gateway into a new project with the following two steps:

-1. Create a new instance of the `InjectionFederate` class
+1. Create a new instance of the `GatewayFederate` class
-1. Execute the gateway code using the blocking `InjectionFederate::run` method
+1. Execute the gateway code using the blocking `GatewayFederate::run` method

-The `InjectionFederate` constructor requires a configuration file and an implementation of the `InjectionCallback` interface.
-Use the `InjectionFederate::readConfiguration(String)` static method to create the configuration file.
+The `GatewayFederate` constructor requires a configuration file and an implementation of the `GatewayCallback` interface.
+Use the `GatewayFederate::readConfiguration(String)` static method to create the configuration file.
 More information on the callback interface is documented below.

 **The gateway project is not thread safe**.
 Its behavior is undefined in a threaded environment.